 - A seamless service from start to finish: our vast network of depots spans the globe, from Canada to New Zealand and countless countries in between, enabling our team of international shippers to handle the entire process.
 That's why we can promise that from the time you place your order to the moment we deliver your shipment, you'll be communicating with us and only us.

-- Safe and secure transportation: unlike many international shipping companies, we ensure customs and quarantine inspections on the goods we're transporting are conducted on our premises, not an outside warehouse, and under the supervision of trusted staff.
+- Safe and secure transportation: unlike many international shipping companies, we ensure customs and quarantine inspections on the items we're transporting are conducted on our premises, not an outside warehouse, or customs location, and under the supervision of trusted staff.

-- No unexpected charges: to provide 100% transparency, our free no-obligation quote tool clearly itemises all the shipping costs involved, so you can rest easy knowing you're not going to get hit with any additional costs further down the line.
+- No unexpected charges: to provide 100% transparency, our free no-obligation quote tool clearly itemises all the shipping charges involved with our service, so you can rest easy knowing you're not going to get hit with any additional charges further down the line.

 - Multilingual real-person support: have a question?
-No problem, our team are just a phone call away!
-They speak various languages, including Mandarin, Cantonese and Afrikaans and know all the in's and out's of shipping to Australia.
+No problem, our customer service team are just a phone call away!
+They speak various languages, including Mandarin, Cantonese and Afrikaans and know all the in's and out's of our Australia shipping services.

 Pick your dates